MicrosoftDocs/security/operations/ingest-data-sources.md

 -   Security Events

--   Signin Logs
+-   Sign in Logs

-Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization’s entities across time and peer group to identify anomalous activity.
-This added utility will aid in an expedition of determining if an asset has been compromised.
+Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization's entities across time and peer group to identify anomalous activity.
+This added utility aids in an expedition of determining if an asset has been compromised.
 Since it identifies peer group association this can also aid in determining the blast radius of said compromise.

 **Leveraging Microsoft Security suite with [Fusion technology to detect Ransomware](https://learn.microsoft.com/en-us/azure/sentinel/fusion#fusion-for-ransomware).**